dciets/dciets.github.io/writeups/_posts/2017-07-09-polictf-2017-y-turtle.markdown

 ---
 layout: post
 ctf: "PoliCTF 2017"
-title: "y-turtle"
+title: "PoliCTF 2017 - Y-Turle - Grab Bag"
 ---

-# PoliCTF 2017 - Y-Turle - Grab Bag
 >A new cyber-artistic collective had fun experimenting with metaprogramming and domain specific languages.
 Here thre is a first, broken, implementation of a Turtle graphic engine.
 >http://yturtle.chall.polictf.it